robinstickel/awesome-design-principles/README.md

 A curated list of good design and experience principles.

 > Design Principles are a tool for creating better and more consistent designs and experiences.
 They are high level rules that guide detailed design decisions.
-They are often embodied in style guides, pattern libraries or design systems.
+They are often written down within bigger style guides, pattern libraries or design systems.

 Know a resource that isn't listed below?
 Feel free to create a new [pull request](https://github.com/robinstickel/awesome-design-principles/pulls), or open an [issue](https://github.com/robinstickel/awesome-design-principles/issues/new).
-*Please read the [contribution guidelines](.github/CONTRIBUTING.md) before contributing.*
+Please read the [contribution guidelines](CONTRIBUTING.md) before contributing.

 ---
 ## Principles within bigger Design Systems